surikaterna/saft/README.md

 - [x] Replace Mocha & Should with Jest
 - [x] Upgrade ESLint and Babel dependencies
-- [ ] Replace bluebird with vanilla promises?
+- [x] ~~Replace bluebird with vanilla promises?~~
+  - Since we're using Promise utilities from bluebird, we might keep it
 - [ ] Add warning for missing reflect-metadata dependency
 - [ ] Add TypeScript support
 - [ ] Update documentation